ssaumyadverma/Fracture-healing-using-knn/README.md

 -----To populate fracture type="only one kind at a time", age, health condition, and treatment quality
 -----For KNN Prediction
 -----To consider BMD and an AI populated column(Number of days taken to heal by the individual) with limited available data
+-----assumption that the bmi and bmd data are coming from non x-ray method such as Quantitative ultrasound and biochemical markers of born turnover blood or urine tests ( CTX,NTX,osteocalcin)
 # Step 1: Import libraries
+pip install pandas openpyxl
 import numpy as np
 import pandas as pd
 from sklearn.model_selection import train_test_split